 - Try using a different HDMI cable if the current one is creating problems.

-- If you are using an AVR or HDMI switch, then connect Roku media streaming device directly to the TV.
+- If you are using an AVR or HDMI switch, then connect the Roku media streaming device directly to the TV.

 - Use another TV if possible.